 The International Monetary Fund (IMF) in its recent report predicts that the interest rate cuts in advanced economies could support activity at a time when labor markets in some Group of 7 (G7) are showing signs of weakness, especially with rising unemployment rates.

-However, the current monthly unemployment rate stands at 4.1% in October — even though it remained unchanged from September, according to the jobs report released on Nov.
+But the current monthly unemployment rate stood at 4.1% in October—even though it remained unchanged from September, according to the jobs report released on Nov.
 1 by the Bureau of Labor Statistics (BLS).

 Despite low unemployment in 2023, the IMF now expects the unemployment rate to rise in 2024 and 2025 for some G7 countries including the U.S. According to the data, the overall unemployment rate in the G7 is projected to rise to 4.3% in 2024, and 4.4% in 2025, from 4.1% in 2023.